Thiru0913/inventory_validation/README.md

 - If the script fails due to missing dependencies, install `pyyaml`.
 - Ensure the YAML inventory file exists and is correctly formatted.

-## Contributing
-Feel free to submit pull requests or report issues via Bitbucket.

-## License
-This project is licensed under the MIT License.